single-cell-data/SOMA/abstract_specification.md

 Like the `SOMADataFrame`, every `SOMAPointCloudDataFrame` must contain a column called `soma_joinid` of type `int64` and domain `[0, 2^63-1]`.
 The `soma_joinid` is intended to act as a joint key for other objects, such as `SOMASparseNDArray`.
 There may be multiple items with the same `soma_joinid` stored in the `SOMAPointCloudDataFrame`.

 In addition to the `soma_joinid`, the user must define spatial columns, referred to as "spatial axes", that define the "points" in the array.
-Each spatial axis must be either an integer or floating type, and they must all have the same type.
+Each spatial axis must be either an integer or floating-point type, and they must all have the same type.
 The user may specify a restriced domain for spatial axes or allow the axes to support the entire valid type range.
 The spatial axes must be index columns for the `SOMAPointCloudDataFrame`, but the user may also specify other columns as index columns.

 The default "fill" value for `SOMAPointCloudDataFrame` is the zero or null value of the respective column data type (e.g., `Arrow.float32` defaults to 0.0, `Arrow.string` to `""`, etc).